shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-using-avalanche.md

 **Never ever share your private key with anyone!**

-Create a directory called `scripts`, and paste the below code into a new file `deploy.js` inside scripts directory.
+Create a subdirectory inside the HardHat project called `scripts`, and paste the following code into a new file `deploy.js` inside the `scripts` directory:

 ```javascript
 async function main() {